 Fuel Surcharge Rates 2026

 Current fuel surcharge rates per mile based on the DOE diesel index, with equipment-specific adjustments and regional diesel price variation.
-Updated for February 2026 market conditions.
+Reviewed and updated for mid-2026 market conditions.

 5+ Years Trucking Dispatch Experience